Aditi0204-bh/Aditi0204-bh/README.md

 Final-year Electronics & Telecommunication Engineering student with a strong foundation in systems thinking, problem solving, and technical execution.

-Currently exploring the intersection of **software, data, and finance** — building analytical depth alongside engineering expertise.
+Currently exploring the intersection of **software, data, and finance** ,building analytical depth alongside engineering expertise.

 ---